iosh/conflux-builder/README.md

 ## CPU Compatibility

 The x64 binaries provided here target the Haswell CPU architecture.
-For broader compatibility, a portable version (with a -portable suffix) is also available.
+For broader compatibility, a compatible version (with a -compatible suffix) is also available.

-If you encounter an "Illegal Instruction" error when running conflux, please try using the portable version instead.
+If you encounter an "Illegal Instruction" error when running conflux, please try using the compatible version instead.

 If you still get an error, please open an issue.